Herc (The Wire): Season 4

 This series of mistakes by Herc eventually leads to Randy being beaten repeatedly at school so that he needs to be kept at home, until finally some guys seeking to punish him throw a molotov cocktail into his foster mother's house, badly injuring her and leading to Randy being put in a group home, where his snitch label follows him and leads to more beatings.
 Carver tries to help Randy, but is stymied by the system.
-Herc's mistake also causes a coldness to develop between Carver and Herc because Carver can't forgive him for what happened to Randy.
+Herc's mistake also causes a coldness to develop between Carver and Herc because Carver cannot forgive him for what happened to Randy.

 Still attempting to retrieve the camera, Herc pulls over Chris Partlow and Snoop, finding a nailgun which ultimately proves to be an important clue for Lester Freamon's investigation into the murders of Lex and Little Kevin.

 Greggs, now in Homicide and no longer in need of a drugs informant, puts Bubbles in touch with Herc.
 However, Herc repeatedly fails to help Bubbles with his problems, leading Bubbles to give him bad information which ends with Herc's arrest of a politically influential black minister.
 The ministers pressure the newly elected Mayor Carcetti, who is caught between a rock and a hard place: if he fires Herc, he alienates the police union, but if he keeps him on, he will alienate the ministers.

 Burrell comes up with a third option by pushing IID into looking into Herc's past wrongdoings in order to find a pretext for discharging him.
 Herc is suspended with pay pending a full trial.
-The IID board delivers a verdict of "conduct unbecoming."
+The IID board delivers a verdict of "conduct unbecoming".